Surface oxides, carbides, and impurities on RF superconducting Nb and Nb3Sn: A comprehensive analysis: Conclusions

 Our findings revealed that these treatments significantly alter the type and thickness of Nb surface oxides.
 We found that the entire surface region (\textit{e.g.}, $\sim$\,7\,nm in EP'ed Nb), containing amorphous oxides and metallic components, is most likely normal-conducting, which can impact the superconducting bulk.
 Using XPS, STEM/EELS, and \textit{in situ} measurements we accurately established the structural profiles of the oxide regions as a function of depth under various baking and processing conditions.

 Moreover, we resolved the underlying mechanism of baking and N$_2$-processing in Nb (which had previously achieved record SRF performance).
 We discovered that high-temperature baking induces carbide formation, regardless of gas environment.
 This, in turn, determines the subsequent formation of suboxides and higher-order oxides upon air exposure and low-temperature baking.
+These findings, combined with previous studies \cite{SunRef23,SunRef19,SunRef20,SunRef24}, strongly support that both surface oxides and second-phase formation collectively contribute to the effects induced by UHV baking (or oxygen processing) and nitrogen processing.
 Specifically, UHV baking at 500\textdegree C and N$_2$ processing at 800\textdegree C, with significant carbide formation, introduce a large number of suboxides and create more ionic character toward the surface after air exposure and 120\textdegree C\,--\,300\textdegree C baking.
 Additionally, the decomposition of surface higher-order oxides at 250\textdegree C\,--\,300\textdegree C also modifies the electron population profile at the surface.

 Furthermore, our investigation revealed that vapor-diffused Nb$_3$Sn contains $>$9\,nm thick oxides mixed with Nb oxides and Sn oxides, while electrochemically synthesized Nb$_3$Sn only has $<$\,2.6\,nm thin Sn oxides on the surface.
 The thick metastable oxides on vapor-diffused Nb$_3$Sn may pose critical issues.